Markanito/VATSIM-Discord-Bot/README.md

         "LYBA",
     }
    ```
-9. Run your bot by runing `python3.10 bot.py`
+9. Run your bot by runing `python3.10 bot.py` (_If you are running bot on Linux based server make sure you run it as root user or you may encounter errors with commands_)

 <p align="right">(<a href="#top">back to top</a>)</p>